RazorPhaser/angular-tutorial/src/chapters/chapter03-new-project.md

 ### Navigating around Visual Studio Code

-Being able to effectively use your editor is key to being a super productive developer.
+Being able to effectively use your edit or is key to being a super productive developer.
 With Visual Studio Code, there are several shortcut keys that will help you out.

 | Purpose | Key |
 | ---- | ---- |